- Q: Do water or sewer lines really break?

 - Q: What items are excluded as part of the warranty?

-A: The water line warranty does not cover the costs of repairs to the meter or meter vault nor does it cover branch lines to sprinklers, pools, hot tubs, etc. The sewer line warranty does not cover septic systems.
+A: The water line warranty does not cover the costs of repairs to the meter or meter vault, nor does it cover shared or branch lines to other buildings, sprinklers, pools, hot tubs, etc. The sewer line warranty does not cover septic systems.
 The warranties are designed to ensure that the homeowner has utility service to the primary residence for purposes of drinking, cooking and cleaning.
 Repairs for damages caused by the homeowner, a third party, natural disaster, act of God or by other insurable causes are also not covered.
-Complete Terms and Conditions for your residence can be viewed by returning to the Homepage and clicking on ‘View Terms and Conditions’.
+Complete Terms & Conditions with complete coverage and exclusion details for your residence can be viewed by returning to the homepage and clicking on "View Terms and Conditions".
 You will be asked to enter your zip code to ensure the correct version is displayed.

 - Q: Does the warranty include the inside of the house?